 Checkpoint #11: Geographic Traffic

-If you’re a small business running a marketing campaign to target a city or region you may want to check and make sure you have not lost traffic from that local geographic region.
+If you’re a small business running a marketing campaign to target a city or region, you may want to check and make sure you have not lost traffic from that local geographic region.

 This data can be pulled from Google analytics and found by going to Audience > Geo > Location.
 You can then compare traffic by date to determine if you lost traffic from a specific State or City.

-Depending on the issue and reason for a loss in traffic you should reach out to a trusted SEO to help you confirm the data and build a plan.
+Depending on the issue and reason for a loss in traffic, you should reach out to a trusted SEO to help you confirm the data and build a plan.
 If you need help with your enterprise SEO strategy or a local SEO solution feel free to reach out.